DiceNameIsMy/vut-itu/docs/Navrh.md

 TripIt is a travel management application designed to streamline the organization of travel plans by consolidating all trip details in one place.
 It automatically creates a detailed timeline from booking confirmations for flights, hotels, car rentals, and other services by forwarding confirmation emails to a dedicated address.

 Strengths:
-- Intuitive, easy to navigate, visually appealing timeline of your trip.
+- Intuitive, easy to navigate, visually appealing timeline of trip details.
-- Related info about an upcoming trip can be stored in one place.
-Booking confirmations, vouchers, tickets, etc.
-- The timeline can be shared, and modified by many people.
+- Centralizes booking info like confirmations and tickets.
+- Allows shared, multi-user trip editing.
 Weaknesses:
-- Overwhelming amount of fields to fill when adding an event to visit, which does not benefit the UX.
-- Absense of a recommendation system.
-Users must research and manually add places of interest.
-- Only up to 3 documents can be uploaded in the free version.
-Paid version is only available for an annual billing cycle.
+- Overwhelming field options for adding events, hindering user experience.
+- No recommendation system, requiring manual addition of destinations.
+- Limited document uploads in the free version; paid version billed annually.

 **MakeMyTrip (Albert)**
+MakeMyTrip integrates booking options for flights, hotels, and packages in one app, simplifying travel planning.

 Strengths:
 1. Integrated bookings for flights, hotels, transport, and packages in one app, streamlining travel planning.
-2. Loyalty System: Regular users enjoy bonuses and discounts, incentivizing continued use.
+2. Loyalty System: Regular users enjoy bonuses and discounts.
 3. Travel Community Forum and Blog: Users can read and post reviews, sharing experiences and tips, which assists in planning.
 Disadvantages:
 1. Cluttered Interface: The app's interface is overloaded and suggests services like hotel bookings before destination selection, complicating navigation, especially for undecided users.
 2. Tailored mainly for Indian users, limiting feature access for international travelers.
 3. Trip Planning Post-Purchase: Itineraries auto-populate only after booking, inconvenient for users who prefer route planning before purchase.

 **Wanderlog (Pupilla)**
 A comprehensive tool for organizing trips from start to finish.

 Strengths:
 1. Has a wide range of features.
 Has almost everything you need to plan a trip: organize itineraries, plan routes, store reservations, accommodation and track expenses.
 2. Allows for online collaboration with other people coming on a trip.